What skills should I put on my CV?

 These are how well you arrange to complete tasks and get them finished effectively.
 You don’t have to have a naturally organised mind if you’ve mastered the use of technology to keep on top of things and organise your workload.
 A person with these skills is aware of potential setbacks in any task and prepared to sort them out if they arise.

-this is an essential skill in almost every workplace.
+This is an essential skill in almost every workplace.
 There are very few employers who’ll look kindly on lateness or missing meetings, so make sure you are consistently punctual.
-Having good time management skills means anticipating potential delays and factoring them into your plans as much as possible.
+Having good time management skills also means anticipating potential delays and factoring them into your plans as much as possible.

 Adaptability and Flexibility

 These are the skills that allow people to change their plans and actions to fit new situations.
 You’ll need to know what’s really important and be able to move other things around to prioritise it.
 You should also know when to alter your ideas once they’re no longer useful or practical.

 This is the skillset that lets you understand the realities of the business world.
 You should know how the industry in which you hope to work operates and the role of the individual company within that.
 You should also know enough about the industry’s past to reasonably speculate about its future.